The significance of two-way coupling in two-dimensional, dusty turbulence: Abstract

 \section{Abstract}

-The significance of small-scale forcing of particles on the carrier two-dimensional turbulent flow has been shown [Pandey, Perlekar, and Mitra, Phys.
-Rev. E, 100, 013114 (2019)] to influence the spectral scaling properties of the carrier fluid.
-We investigate possible consequences of such two-way coupling in a turbulent suspension of inertial particles in one and two-point Eulerian and Lagrangian statistics.
-In particular, we find signatures of a possibly enhanced intermittency in the vorticity distributions.
-We characterize the changes in the (small-scale) geometry of the flow via the Okubo-Weiss parameter.
-Finally, we examine the scaling properties of the second-order (vorticity) structure functions and find a non-trivial form of scale-invariance at finite mass-loading.
-This suggests that a dual-scale forcing mechanism on the two-dimensional Navier-Stokes equation may be an effective model to mimic the role of particle feedback in turbulence.
+The significance of small-scale forcing of particles on the carrier two-dimensional turbulent flow has been shown to influence the spectral scaling properties of the carrier fluid.
+We investigate possible consequences of such two-way coupling in a turbulent suspension of inertial particles through one- and two-point Eulerian and Lagrangian statistics.
+In particular, we find signatures of enhanced intermittency in the vorticity distributions.
+We characterize the changes in the small-scale geometry of the flow via the Okubo--Weiss parameter.
+Finally, we examine the scaling properties of the second-order vorticity structure functions and find a non-trivial form of scale-invariance at finite mass loading.
+Motivated by these observations, we propose an effective multiscale forcing framework in which particle feedback is modeled as a spatially localized small-scale forcing.
+This dual-scale forcing captures the emergence of modified spectral scaling and provides a minimal Eulerian description of particle-laden turbulence that reproduces key statistical signatures of the system.